RimoVR/Planetbyte/memory-bank/activeContext.md

 ## Blockers and Dependencies

 ### Current Blockers - Updated March 11, 2025
-- Need to install missing dependencies to resolve TypeScript errors in client and server code
+- ~~Need to install missing dependencies to resolve TypeScript errors in client and server code~~ (Fixed by removing non-existent workspace dependencies)
-- Need to test WebSocket connection and state synchronization with multiple clients
+- Need to run the test script to verify WebSocket connection and state synchronization with multiple clients
 - Need to implement interest management system to filter updates by relevance
 - Need to design and implement the database schema for player statistics and item attributes